What causes heel pain?

 The Achilles tendon is the largest and strongest tendon (tissue connecting a muscle to a bone) in the body, connecting the calf muscles to the heel bone.
 The Achilles tendon helps you in walking, running and jumping.

 Achilles tendonitis refers to the inflammation of the Achilles tendon.
 It can be caused by any activity which causes repetitive stress to the tendon, such as playing basketball or running.
 A sudden increase in the amount or intensity of exercise activity may also lead to Achilles tendonitis.
-Another condition which may cause Achilles tendonitis is a bone spur, which are bone projections caused by conditions such as inflammation.
+Another condition which may cause Achilles tendonitis is a bone spur, which are bone projections caused by conditions such as inflammation and degeneration.

 Symptoms of Achilles tendonitis